1980 Australian Open – Men's singles

 Brian Teacher defeated Kim Warwick in the final, 7–5, 7–6(7–4), 6–3 to win the men's singles tennis title at the 1980 Australian Open.
+It was his first and only major singles title.
 The men's tournament was held from late December to early January 1981 – separately from the women's event, which was already held during late November.

 Guillermo Vilas was the two-time defending champion, but lost in the semifinals to Warwick.

 Seeds

 The seeded players are listed below.
 Brian Teacher is the champion; others show the round in which they were eliminated.